yaningzhu/blog/002_redshift_permissions.md

 create user yzhu password 'Mysuperaw3somepAssword';
 ```

-Then I can just assign it to my group:
+Then I can assign it to the `readonly` group:

 ```sql
 alter group readonly add user yzhu;